WTF is Wrong With: The German Pillows

 These pillows are customisable and you can get extra filling to increase the thickness.
 If you drool a lot like me, you can keep replacing the filling, it’s cheap as hell.

 You are supposed to fold them into half so it stay 80×40.
 As soon you rest your head on it, the feathers move again, because they want to go back into the 80×80 shape.
 But they cannot, as your head and shoulders are in the way.
 As a result, the pillow fits to your sleeping position and keeps your neck and shoulders warm.

-What do foreigners have to do to get a good night’s sleep in Germany?
+What can foreigners do to get a good night’s sleep?

-So Germans say you need to fold it into half.
+So Germans say you need to fold it in half.
 And this is exactly what many of us have been doing anyway.
 At least according to the social media comments that I analysed.

 However, every time I fold the pillow, I stay awake and curse all night as it wrestles to unfold under my neck.
 I’ve concluded that folded, balled up, they’re just insufferable in any form!
 No amount of rearranging them makes them comfy.

 Anyway, why on earth would you buy an 80×80 pillow only to fold it into an 80×40 pillow?